Toronto

 As well, council decided its chief financial officer and treasurer should identify up to $50,000 from the city's corporate extreme weather reserve to ensure front-line agencies can distribute at least 500,000 bottles of water in 2025.

 Coun.
-Alejandra Bravo moved a motion, which was passed, to direct city staff to find more cooling spaces that can be activated for vulnerable people, including unhoused people, during heat warnings and for staff to assess community agency spaces and city owned facilities,
+Alejandra Bravo also moved a motion that passed to direct city staff to find more cooling spaces that can be activated for vulnerable people, including unhoused people, during heat warnings and for staff to assess community agency spaces and city owned facilities.

 City staff will be expected to report back on the idea of a chief resiliency officer by the fourth quarter of this year and to make recommendations on the heat strategy at that time.